erikpukinskis/confgen/README.md

 - [ ] Don't think we need `environment: "jsdom"` in vite.docs.config.js?
 - [ ] Remove .eslintignore?
 - [ ] Add https://www.npmjs.com/package/validate-peer-dependencies as a preinstall hook
+- [ ] Use https://github.com/lukeed/resolve.exports (or however Vite exposes to use it?) to add package.json exports

 Later:

+- [ ] Use a JSON parser that can handle comments in .vscode/ files
+- [ ] Add vite/client to tsconfig? https://vitejs.dev/guide/features.html#client-types
 - [ ] Add ability to specify for "file" command to overwrite array instead of merging it
 - [ ] Figure out why outerframe/application installs eslint-plugin-react@7.28.0 every time?
 - [ ] Rename `check` to `validate` so we can have a `yarn validate` command